Kinto/kinto/docs/tutorials/install.rst

     make serve -e

-See :ref:`dedicated section about contributing <how-to-contribute>`!
+See our :ref:`dedicated section about contributing <how-to-contribute>`!

 Go further